Houston, Texas: What’s New and Fun?

 What’s New in Houston?

-For those who know Houston well, know that you can’t visit the big city without a trip to The Space Center, a tour at The Museum of Natural Science or an afternoon at The Houston Zoo.
+Those who know Houston well know that you can’t visit the big city without a trip to The Space Center, a tour at The Museum of Natural Science, or an afternoon at The Houston Zoo.

 All three attractions and more add to the appeal of the city, bringing in travelers from all across the globe.